towersvault/shinpokered/README.md

   - Adjusted daycare to allow exp values over $500000
   - Allow up to 8 digits when displaying experience on the status screen
   - Pokemon can now learn more than 1 more per level
+  - The 1.5x EXP boost function now has overflow protection
+  - Engine improvement: EXP Gained can now print up to five digits instead of four

+-Changes to fishing
+  - Good rod has an expanded 'mon list and level range
+  - Increased the level range of the super rod
+  - Old rod now randomly acts as a Good rod 50% of the time
+  - Old rod is a sellable non-key item with the value of a nugget
+  - The Route 12 Fishing Guru is now visitable upon first reaching Lavender Town
+  - Swapped location of Good and Super Rod

 - A regular New Game will default the battle style to SET
 - Yes/No prompt for flute use has been added to blocking snorlax